-The only natural predator of wireless equipment is lightning.
+Lightning is a natural predator of wireless equipment.
 There are two different ways lightning can strike or damage equipment: direct hits or induction hits.
-Direct hits are when lightning actually hits the tower or antenna.
+Direct hits happen when lightning actually hits the tower or antenna.
 Induction hits are caused when lightning strikes near the tower.
 Imagine a negatively charged lightning bolt.
 Since like charges repel each other, that bolt will cause the electrons in the cables to move away from the strike, creating current on the lines.
-This is much more current the the sensitive radio equipment can handle.
+This can be much more current than the sensitive radio equipment can handle.
 Either type of strike will usually destroy unprotected equipment.